guziks/warp4j/README.md

   --pull               check if more recent JDK/JRE distro is available;
-                       by default latest cached version that matches "--java-version" is used --target-linux       create binary for Linux --target-macos       create binary for macOS --target-windows     create binary for Windows
+                       by default latest cached version that matches "--java-version" is used --linux              create binary for Linux
+  --macos              create binary for macOS --windows            create binary for Windows
                        if no targets are specified then binaries for all targets are created --jvm-impl           jvm implementation: hotspot or openj9